-Michael Davidson is an assistant professor at the School.
-His research focuses on engineering implications and institutional conflicts inherent in deploying renewable energy at scale, particularly in systems with emerging electricity markets.
+Michael Davidson’s research focuses on the engineering implications and institutional conflicts inherent in deploying renewable energy at scale.
+He is particularly interested in systems within emerging electricity markets, including China and India, as well as the western U.S.

-Prior to joining UC San Diego, Davidson was a post-doctoral research fellow at the Harvard Kennedy School Belfer Center’s Environment and Natural Resources Program.
+Prior to joining UC San Diego, Davidson was a postdoctoral research fellow at the Harvard Kennedy School Belfer Center’s Environment and Natural Resources Program.
 He received his Ph.D. in engineering systems at the MIT Institute for Data, Systems, and Society, where he was a researcher with the MIT Joint Program on the Science and Policy of Global Change and a member of the Tsinghua-MIT China Energy and Climate Project.
 He is also a fellow with the Initiative for Sustainable Energy Policy, hosted at Johns Hopkins SAIS.
+He also holds an S.M. in Technology and Policy from MIT.

 For more information, please visit Michael Davidson’s personal site.